This post may contain affiliate links. Please see my disclosure policy for details.

 No!
 Thankfully, there were some buttresses installed during the 1960s which were put in place to stop the tower from tilting any further.

-They did this by placing tie beams and metal rods within the walls itself.
+They did this by placing tie beams and metal rods within the walls themselves.
 You won’t be able to see them but it does give you some reassurance when you walk under the tower!

 A good job too as it would be a tragedy for this quirky church to finally tumble.
 It’s now a popular stop on the Cistercian Way and sees many visitors each year.